lugovaya/MazeSolver/Readme.md

 # MazeSolver

-MazeSolver is a .NET 8 application that provides an simple API for solving mazes in specific srting format.
+MazeSolver is a .NET 8 application with a simple API for solving mazes in specific string format.
-At the moment it includes various services to handle maze solving requests using BFS and DFS algorithms.
+At the moment, it includes various services to handle maze-solving requests using BFS and DFS algorithms.
 Currently, the application supports only one maze at a time and stores the maze in memory.

 ## Projects